savina-chan/savina-chan.github.io/README.md

-# Savina's Online Portfolio
+# Savina's Personal Website

-This project is my personal website, built using Angular.
-It serves as a platform to showcase my background, portfolio, and experiences.
+This project is built with Angular and serves as a platform to showcase my background, portfolio, and experiences in a user-friendly way.

 ## Deploying the application